markusmobius/go-trafilatura/UPSTREAM.md

 ## Verification

-Verification used Windows, Go 1.24.2, and a separate Python 3.12 environment with Trafilatura 2.2.0 installed from the pinned source.
+Initial parity verification used Windows, Go 1.24.2, and a separate Python 3.12 environment with Trafilatura 2.2.0 installed from the pinned source.
 Python dependencies included lxml 6.1.3 and htmldate 1.10.0; Go dependencies remain those in [go.mod](go.mod).
 Neither the reference checkout nor temporary comparison tooling is part of this repository.

+Subsequent toolchain maintenance raised the minimum Go version to 1.26.0 and selected Go 1.27.1 for development.
+The complete package suite passes on Go 1.26.8 and Go 1.27.1, and the race-enabled suite passes on Go 1.27.1.
+Dependency versions are unchanged.
+The corpus scores and timing observations below remain from the initial Go 1.24.2 measurements.

 - All Go package and saved-page tests pass with `go test ./...`.
 - 22 representative comparisons matched after normalizing the two DOM vocabularies and whitespace: body/comments, link targets, image sources, headings, and table cells.
 They cover cleaning, inline nesting, code, images, tables, recovery, comments/forums, JSON rescue, and recall escalation, with fallbacks disabled.